 How did you decide to index every lawyer in Canada and put them online?

-I wanted to find a way for the public to be able to search lawyers and law firms by practice area, city, rating (1-5 stars), and price range (pro bono, legal aid, average, high quality/price.)
+I wanted to find a way for the public to search lawyers and law firms by practice area, city, rating (1-5 stars), and price range (pro bono, legal aid, average, high quality/price.)
 The goal of Clearway Law isn’t to replace lawyers (unlike some AI companies) but to increase the number of people hiring and paying lawyers.
-In some courts, only 30% of people are represented by a lawyer.
-I wanted to change that.
-Lawyers make more money, client’s get proper legal advice.
-Instead of the current lose-lose situation Canada is currently in, it would change to a win-win.

 But why did you need to add a profile for every lawyer in Canada to achieve your goals?

-Why did you do so without consent, or asking lawyers to sign up?
+Why did you do so without consent or asking lawyers to sign up?

-Our algorithm didn’t do well with Indian names.
-When the code tried to find the lawyer’s picture online, it confused men and women for Indian names.
-So it posted a picture of a man for an Indian women’s profile… We got a lot of lawyers in Surrey BC and Brampton Ontario who were upset.
-Some of the lawyers left one-star reviews on Google Maps and wrote nasty things on social media (most of which were completely false, or at least, very dramatic.)
+Some of the lawyers left one-star reviews on Google Maps and wrote nasty things on social media (most of which were utterly false, or at least very dramatic.)
 I was even called a Chinese spy, a fake veteran, a fraudster, and a molester for not taking down lawyer profiles upon request.

 Learn more about the law in Canada:

-Since we didn’t have the back-end system set up yet for the lawyers to claim their own profiles (we do now), I had to manually respond to each lawyer who wanted to change their profile address or pictures.
+Since we didn’t have the back-end system yet for the lawyers to claim their profiles (we do now), I had to manually respond to each lawyer who wanted to change their profile address or pictures.
 Hundreds of lawyers would email me daily.
 I did the best I could to update the photos.
-Any lawyer who sent me their correct photo I edited.
-Some threatened me, and I blocked them.
-I will not correspond with anyone who engages in harassment.
-I changed the profiles manually for hundreds of lawyers in 2021.

 Did you look into the Canadian laws about any of this?